 - give you any money that is left over (if there is any) after the loans have been repaid

 - can charge legal and sale costs for the legal action and sale of your home.
 These costs will be added to the loan.

 - does not have to keep you informed about the progress of the sale of your home

 - can set a low reserve in an auction (as a low reserve does not mean the property will be sold for that amount)

 - does not have to spend money to improve your home for sale (but they may need to pay for maintenance costs)

 - does not have to maintain the existing tenants or find new tenants

 - can insure your home and charge you for that insurance

 - can use the money from the sale of the property to reduce other loans you have with the same lender

 If you believe the lender has acted unfairly in selling your home you can complain to the lender.
-If that dispute is not resolved you can complain to external dispute resolution.
-For more information see FOS Approach to Mortgagee Sales.
+If that dispute is not resolved you can complain to the Australian Financial Complaints Authority.
+For more information see Australian Financial Complaints Authority Approach to Mortgagee Sales.